Experiments

 • result.custom.used_vehicles.

 Custom statistics can be specified by adding them to the output JSON’s top-level statistics block.
-See the Add custom statistics section of the vehicle routing input and output schema reference.
+See the Add custom statistics section of the Statistics convention reference.

 indicator_distributionsAn object that contains all of the values from the analysis for that particular indicator.
 If there are six indicator keys for example, the indicator_distributions will contain six object properties, the property key will correspond to the values in the indicator_keys array and each property value will be an object with matching data (see Indicator distributions section below).